 Race Date, Time, and Place

 - ALL finishers will receive a medal!
 However, participants in the full and half marathon and 10k must maintain a 13:44 average per mile pace (which equates to 3 hours for the half marathon, 6 hours for the full marathon) to stay ahead of our course sweep.
 Participants that fall behind the course sweep must obey traffic laws, as we cannot control traffic past sweep times.
-Aid stations will close once sweeps pass them, and volunteers providing directions will also be released to go.
+Volunteers--including those providing directions and those staffing aid stations with water and food--will be released to go home once sweeps pass.
+Portable toilets on course will still be available.
 Participants behind pace should know the route.
-Portable toilets on course will still be available.
 These time limits are a result of requirements to have particular sections of the course reopened by specific times.
 Race Directors thank you for your understanding.

 - The Family 5k welcomes walkers and runners!